digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/generic-extension.rst

 How To Create a Generic Instrument
 **********************************

-The :doc:`Generic <../../packages/implementations/daml-finance-instrument-generic>` extension
+The :doc:`Generic Instrument<../../packages/implementations/daml-finance-instrument-generic>`
-provides a flexible framework to model generic instruments in Daml Finance.
+provides a flexible framework to model custom payoffs in Daml Finance.
 It encapsulates the :doc:`Contingent Claims <../../concepts/contingent-claims>` library, which allows us to model the economic terms of an instrument.